North America 1871 CE

 In the Mississippi and Ohio valleys, the Adena culture, famous for producing remarkable ceremonial earthworks, continues to flourish.

-Having spread their influence over a wide area in Central America, the Olmecs are now being replaced by several regional centres of civilization, influenced by the Olmecs but with their own distinct characteristics – including, by this date, writing, amongst the Zapotec and Mixtec.
+Having spread their influence over a wide area in Central America, the Olmecs are now being replaced by several regional centers of civilization, influenced by the Olmecs but with their own distinct characteristics – including, by this date, writing, amongst the Zapotec and Mixtec.
 This process is being stimulated by a dramatic growth in population, for which there is evidence in both the central basin of Mexico as well as in the Yucatan peninsula.

 Farming is by now well-established in the arid landscape of the present-day south western USA.
 It is dependent upon irrigation – although, given the need to exploit all sources of sustenance in this hostile environment, hunting small game remains important.
 The Mogollon culture is emerging in the area about this time.
 In the eastern woodland region, the Hopewell people are developing a distinctive culture, derived from the Adena.

-The past few centuries have seen the old Olmec centres become deserted, but several regional civilizations are flourishing in Central America, the old Olmec centres are now deserted, but several regional civilizations are flourishing.
-Population expansion continues at a fast rate in several areas, leading to the rise of major urban centres.
+The past few centuries have seen the old Olmec centers become deserted, but several regional civilizations are flourishing in Central America,.
+Population expansion continues at a fast rate in several areas, leading to the rise of major urban centers.
 The Mayan people are developing a city-based civilization in the Yucatan Peninsula, in present-day Mexico and Guatamala, and major cities are appearing at Teotihuacan, in the Central Basin of Mexico, and amongst the Zapotec, to the south.